 - Don't beat yourself up: dealing with debt can be difficult enough without blaming yourself or putting yourself down

 If you're in the process of paying off your debts using a debt management plan, here are some tips to help you stick to the plan and take control of your finances:

 A debt management plan can provide an effective solution for many people who are trying to pay off their debt.
+Sticking to the plan will develop some invaluable habits that will help you stay out of debt from here on out.
 If you're in debt, you have multiple creditors, and you're struggling to make a dent in the total amount, a debt management plan could help you to reduce the value of your debt, simplify the payment process, and give you peace of mind that you know exactly what you have to do to become debt-free.